MrityunjayChaudhary01/oss-audit-24BSA10191/README.md

 ---

-## ⚠️ Challenges Faced
+## Challenges Faced

-* Permission issues while accessing system logs
+* Issues with permissions when accessing system logs
 * Handling errors like `os.getlogin()` in WSL
-* Understanding Linux file structure
+* Understanding the Linux file structure

 These challenges were resolved using alternative methods and debugging.

 ---

-## 📚 Learning Outcomes
+## Learning Outcomes

 * Gained practical knowledge of open source software
 * Learned how Git works in real-world development
 * Improved Python scripting skills
 * Understood Linux system operations
 * Learned debugging and problem-solving techniques

 ---

-## 🏁 Conclusion
+## Conclusion

-This project helped me understand the importance of open source software and how tools like Git play a crucial role in modern development.
-It also enhanced my technical skills in Python and Linux, making me more confident in handling real-world systems.
+This project taught me the importance of open source software and how tools like Git are crucial in modern development.
+It also improved my technical skills in Python and Linux, boosting my confidence in managing real-world systems.

 ---

-## 🔗 References
+## References

 * Git Official Documentation
 * Linux Manual Pages
 * Python Documentation

----